 the now iconic design for the Walgreens building at One Times Square in New

 York City.
 Today, they are continuing to the push the boundaries, and they are

 enabled to do so by aligning with an LED provider with an elegant, turnkey

-• Picking a solution provider that manufactures its own LED screens/modules, at all pixel pitches, with LED controller architecture based on gigabit Ethernet for top performance with high-resolution content.
+• Produces its own LED modules at all pixel pitches with LED controller architecture based on gigabit Ethernet for top performance with high-resolution content.

-• Finding a provider that offers turnkey options if needed, to avoid the profit-sapping habit of using components from many different vendors.
+• Offers turnkey options as needed to avoid using components from many different vendors.

-• Partnering with a provider that doesn’t leave you on your own to “get the pixels to the screens” in large, complex designs, but instead offers the industry gold standard in integrated media solutions.
+• Doesn't leave you on your own to "get content to the pixels" in complex designs, but instead offers the industry gold standard in integrated media solutions.

 “We do special things for our clients, not just ‘video